full-stack-bcn/problem-sets/css.md

 3. Make an HTML page which looks like a chess board.
 (It is forbidden to use ``table``s!)

+4. Write a page with a very big text exactly centered in the middle of the page.
+   Resize the browser and check that it stays perfectly centered.

 Styling snippets
 ----------------